-- The accounting information is ingested into a SQL compatible data base by the GridEngine (aka ARCo for Accounting and Reporting Console) - o The ingestion is done at regular intervals, hence the database is not instantaneously synchronized (less than a minute lag usually). - o As of Hydra-7, we use GE's dbwriter (aka ARCo) and PostgreSQL as the DB engine - although we discovered some bugs under 8.8.1, where some fields are not properly ingested. - That database can be queried with gacct+, hence - o qacct+ is often faster than qacct - o qacct+ its output can be customized, and - o qacct+ computes derived values. - How to use qacct+ is explained in the man page (man qacct+) and is described by:
+- The accounting information is ingested into a SQL compatible data base at regular intervals. - The ingestion being done at regular intervals, hence the database is not instantaneously synchronized (less than a minute lag usually).
+As of Hydra-6, we use GE's dbwriter (aka ARCo) - That database can be queried with gacct+, hence - gacct+ is often faster than gacct - gacct+ its output can be customized, and - qacct+ computes derived values. - How to use gacct+ is explained in the man page (man gacct+) and is described by: